University of Vermont: 20th century

+21st century

 UVM has undertaken several other divestment actions due to advocacy from student groups, including divestment from "Sudan-friendly" companies in 2006, during the Darfur genocide, and divestment from cluster munitions and depleted uranium weapons in 2009, during the Iraq and Afghanistan wars.
 In 2013 and 2016, trustees rejected calls to divest from fossil fuels.

 On July 1, 2019, Suresh Garimella was appointed UVM's 27th president.
 Under his tenure, the university faced record enrollment and a 50 percent increase in research funding to $250 million; however, he has been criticized for his public relations with students and faculty.
 In 2021, the university administration imposed budget cuts that terminated three departments, 12 majors, 11 minors and four master's degree programs in the College of Arts and Sciences.

 In 2020, under pressure from a student campaign, UVM trustees voted unanimously to divest from fossil fuels by July 2023.

 In 2022, the U.S. Department of Education opened an investigation into the university's response to antisemitism on campus based on a Title VI complaint filed by The Louis D. Brandeis Center for Human Rights Under Law and Jewish on Campus.
 The investigation concluded in April 2023, after the university and the Office of Civil Rights settled in a voluntary resolution.
 A press release from the Department of Education stated that the university failed to adequately respond to incidents.
 University administrators denied the allegations, insisting that they responded appropriately.
 The university agreed to adopt new practices around bias reporting, edit their discrimination and harassment policies, and provide extra training to staff and students, but it did not adopt the demands of the complainant.
 The Department of Education did not make a finding of guilt or wrongdoing or create new federal policy in closing the investigation.

 In October 2023, UVM's Division of Safety and Compliance abruptly canceled a planned guest lecture by Palestinian author Mohammed El-Kurd, citing an inability to provide adequate "safety and security" for the event.
 An investigative report by Seven Days found no evidence of threats related to the event.

 The university's graduate students voted to unionize with the UAW in March 2024.
 In April 2024, UVM's chapter of Students for Justice in Palestine established a protest encampment on the Andrew Harris Commons, demanding transparency in the university's endowment and divestment from "all weapons manufacturers, Israeli companies, and companies involved in the occupation of historic Palestine."
 They also demanded that the university cancel a planned commencement speech by Linda Thomas-Greenfield.